Whole Life Insurance Benefits and How to Leverage Them

 2. Customize with Riders

-- Child Rider: Provides coverage for children
+• Child Term Rider: Provides affordable life insurance coverage for your children under your policy.

 3. Combine with Other Financial Tools